 Anything else I need to know about university early offers?

 You can apply for SRS for most undergraduate courses at Charles Sturt.
 However, there are a few that don’t have the option.
-SRS is currently not available for the following courses: Bachelor of Veterinary Biology / Bachelor of Veterinary Science, Bachelor of Dental Science, Bachelor of Technology (Civil Systems) / Master of Engineering (Civil Systems) and Diploma of General Studies.
+SRS is currently not available for the following courses: Bachelor of Veterinary Biology / Bachelor of Veterinary Science, Bachelor of Dental Science, Bachelor of Technology (Civil) / Master of Engineering (Civil), Diploma of General Studies and Doctor of Medicine.

 But the courses are updated each year, so search for the course you’re interested in at Charles Sturt University for the most up-to-date information.
 And you could be a part of our community earlier than you thought.